sakib-hasan-11/metro-ticket-project-/README.md

 ---

-In many cities, buying metro tickets is still a manual process.
+In Bangladesh, buying metro tickets is still a manual process.
 This causes long queues, wasted time, and mistakes.
 To solve this, I created a simple Python-based Metro Ticketing System that helps users:

 • Buy single or multiple metro tickets easily